man-group/dtale/README.md

 |-----|:-------------:|
 |![](https://raw.githubusercontent.com/man-group/dtale/master/docs/images/Coverage_daily.png)|![](https://raw.githubusercontent.com/man-group/dtale/master/docs/images/Coverage_daily_regions.png)|

+#### Correlations
-- **Correlations**: shows a pearson correlation matrix of all numeric columns against all other numeric columns
+Shows a pearson correlation matrix of all numeric columns against all other numeric columns
   - By deafult, it will show a grid of pearson correlations (filtering available by using drop-down see 2nd table of screenshots)
   - If you have a date-type column, you can click an individual cell and see a timeseries of pearson correlations for that column combination
     - Currently if you have multiple date-type columns you will have the ability to toggle between them by way of a drop-down